CONNECT WITH me ON INSTAGRAM

 While it is no longer a government mandate that you show proof of COVID-19 health insurance, if you travel to Argentina without medical insurance you’re putting yourself at risk.
 All for the sake of saving what is now, on average, $30.

 Keep reading this article.
-You’ll see that the only insurance I absolutely recommend you buy is medical insurance that also covers COVID.
+You’ll see that the only insurance that I absolutely recommend that you buy, is medical insurance.

 Should I have COVID insurance to travel to Argentina?

-There is no best COVID travel insurance for Argentina.
-Travellers medical insurance is not a one size fits all endeavour.
+There is no best travel insurance for Argentina.
+Travelers medical insurance is not a one size fits all endeavor.
+And you should select the plan that best suits your own needs.

 Head over to visitorscoverage.com or use the widgets on this page to find yourself medical insurance and to compare policies.
 And then read the rest of the article to find out why you should focus your travel insurance purchases on medical coverage.